 Slow Stitching/Fast Dyeing: Finding Balance in Your Life and Art

-Throughout the course, we will be creating a collection of samples that can be used to create fabric collages.
-I encourage you to explore a range of embroidery stitches and discuss how to integrate them into your work to create texture and resists within fabric.
-Playing with color and learning how to work in layers will be a big focus and conversation throughout the workshop.
-You will be creating a collection of fabric collages based on your own fabrics.
+Throughout the course we will learn embroidery stitches and how to integrate them into our work as an embellishment tool or resist method.
+Experiencing color and learning how to work in layers will be a focus and conversation throughout this class.
+We will be integrating the fabrics we create into a collection of fabric collages.

 What you will learn: